-Our goal is to assign each window of the genome to two of the 107 reference panels (one for each parent).
+Our goal is to assign each window of the genome to two of the 146 reference panels (one for each parent).
 A hidden Markov model is well-suited for this task because it can represent thousands of interrelated variables but still perform efficient inference-using a technique called dynamic programming-as each variable depends on only a few others.
 An HMM is a set of states and transitions connected as a directed acyclic graph (the transitions move forward along the genome and never cycle back).
 Each transition is associated with a probability, and each state has an emission probability, which allows the HMM to compute the posterior probability (i.e., taking all populations and windows into account) of individual states, individual transitions, and paths through the model.
-Figure 3.2 illustrates an HMM representing the DNA inherited from one parent for three reference populations (represented by green, yellow, and red) and six windows (our complete analysis uses 107 populations and 1,001 windows).
+Figure 3.2 illustrates an HMM representing the DNA inherited from one parent for three reference populations (represented by green, yellow, and red) and six windows (our complete analysis uses 146 populations and 1,001 windows).
 It also shows a path through the model (the thick blue transitions).
 We use HMMs to infer the most likely path (called the Viterbi path), which assigns exactly one population to each window of the genome.
 We also use HMMs to take path samples-alternative paths that are also likely-to get a better idea of how much the assignment to each population might vary according to the model.
+A summation of these alternative paths is reported to the customer as a set of ranges for each of these region results.